microsoft/vscode-docs/docs/getstarted/telemetry.md

 ![output panel log telemetry](images/telemetry/output-log-telemetry.png)

-When tracing telemetry events, the events are also logged to a local file `telemetry.log` which you can view using the **Developer: Open Log File...** command and choosing **Telemetry** from the dropdown.
+When tracing telemetry events, the events are also logged to a local file `telemetry.log`, which you can view using the **Developer: Open Log File...** command and choosing **Telemetry** from the dropdown.

 ![open telemetry log file](images/telemetry/open-telemetry-log.png)

 ## Viewing all telemetry events

-If you'd like to view all the possible telemetry events that VS Code could send you can use the `--telemetry` flag in the CLI.
+If you'd like to view all the possible telemetry events that VS Code could send, you can use the `--telemetry` flag in the CLI.
 This will generate a JSON report that you can then view within VS Code.
 These reports are generated per build and do not contain extension telemetry unless the extension author adds a `telemetry.json` file to their root build directory.

 For example, running `code --telemetry > telemetry.json && code telemetry.json` will create a `telemetry.json` file in your current working directory and then open it in VS Code.
-You cannot pipe the output like this, `code --telemetry | code -` due to the length of the telemetry report.
+You cannot pipe the output like this, `code --telemetry | code -`, due to the length of the telemetry report.

 ## GDPR and VS Code